-(a) ... a transmission provider must treat all transmission customers, affiliated and non-affiliated, on a not unduly discriminatory basis, and must not make or grant any undue preference or advantage to any person or subject any person to any undue prejudice or disadvantage with respect to any transportation of natural gas or transmission of electric energy in interstate commerce, or with respect to the wholesale sale of natural gas or of electric energy...
+(a) ... a transmission provider must treat all transmission customers, affiliated and non-affiliated, on a not unduly discriminatory basis, and must not make or grant any undue preference or advantage to any person or subject any person to any undue prejudice or disadvantage with respect to any transportation of natural gas or transmission of electric energy in interstate commerce, or with respect to the wholesale sale of natural gas or of electric energy in interstate commerce.

-Transactions with MEAG's transmission customers are conducted solely through MEAG's OASIS.
-Information for transmission customers (such as MEAG's tariff, rates, service application procedure, interconnection procedure, etc.) is available on MEAG's OASIS.
+Transactions with MEAG Power's transmission customers are conducted solely through MEAG Power's OASIS.
+Information for transmission customers (such as MEAG Power's tariff, rates, service application procedure, interconnection procedure, etc.) is available on MEAG Power's OASIS.
 No undue preference is granted for any customer.